dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

     :::image type="content" source="media/publish-app-store/keychain-access-distribution-certificate.png" alt-text="Keychain Access showing distribution certificate.":::

     > [!NOTE]
-    > Make a note of the full distribution certificate name in Keychain Access.
+    > Make a note of the full certificate name in Keychain Access.
 It will be required when signing your app.

 [!INCLUDE [Create an installer certificate](../includes/installer-certificate.md)]